Corpora are a good starting point as collection history texts. You can have all your data in one corpus with the help of WebBootCat.

 - Latin corpus (Latin)

-Sketch Engine is also being used in the ChartEx project which is applying text mining methods to medieval Latin charters.
-It will make the corpora it prepares publicly available through Sketch Engine as the project proceeds.
+Sketch Engine is also being used in the ChartEx project which applies text mining methods to medieval Latin charters.
+It will make the corpora publicly available through Sketch Engine as the project proceeds.

 Reference